fvaleri/strimzi-debugging/sessions/001/README.md

 Processed a total of 3 messages
 ```

-It works, but where our messages are being stored?
+Now that message production and consumption are working, let's explore where the messages are actually stored.
-The broker property `log.dirs` configures where our topic partitions are stored.
+The broker property `log.dirs` specifies the location where topic partitions are stored on disk.
-We have 3 partitions, which corresponds to exactly 3 folders on disk.
+With 3 partitions, you'll find exactly 3 corresponding directories.

 ```sh
 $ kubectl exec my-cluster-broker-10 -- cat /tmp/strimzi.properties | grep log.dirs